 Kent Lindgren – Councillor

-Kent Lindgren was elected to North Battleford City Council in 2016.
+Kent Lindgren was first elected to North Battleford City Council in 2016, and re-elected in 2020.
 He works for Battlefords Family Health Centre as the HIV Coordinator.
 Councillor Lindgren was born and raised in North Battleford, and after completing a Bachelor of Arts in Sociology from the University of Saskatchewan, he returned home to begin a career.
 Councillor Lindgren has subsequently earned a certificate in Harm Reduction from York University.

 In 2015, Lindgren was selected as a CBC Future 40 Under 40 for his commitment to his community and area of work.
 North Battleford is a distinct community, and through his career and extensive local volunteerism, Lindgren strives to address critical underlying problems in the community.

 Councillor Lindgren represents the City on the Dekker Centre for the Performing Arts Board, Table Mountain Regional Park, and Destination Battlefords.
 Councillor Lindgren is also a member of the Canadian Mental Health Association, Battlefords Board member outside of Council.